Carbon Ceramic Brakes: What You Pay For, and What Replacement Really Costs

 Most people budget for rotors and forget the surrounding parts.
 Pads, calipers, and wheel clearance decide whether the upgrade is clean—or a headache.

-Don’t reuse iron pads.
+Do not reuse iron pads.
 You need pads formulated for C/SiC.
-The wrong pad can damage the friction surface quickly.
+Wrong pads can damage the surface fast.

 5. FAQ